-1. Preview Day provides prospective AU students and their families with a sample of the AU experience.
-You can’t get that from the website or promotional materials.
+1. Preview Day provides prospective AU students and their families with a taste of AU.
+After reading through promotional materials, it's worth getting the authentic, firsthand AU experience.

-2. Explore AU's beautiful, thriving campus on a typical day during the academic year.
+2. Explore AU's beautiful, thriving campus.
 Take a campus tour led by current AU student ambassadors - many of whom decided to come to AU when they came to Preview Day.
-By the way, did you know AU’s campus is an arboretum?
-In addition, one of the landscape projects was recently recognized for its eco-friendly design.
+This spring, AU became the first university in the US to achieve carbon neutrality.
+And another fun environmental fact?
+AU's entire campus is a designated arboretum.

 3. It tells AU's Office of Admissions that you are interested, which could be beneficial when you apply.
-AU's admission evaluation process factors in the extent to which a student has demonstrated interest.
+AU's admission evaluation process factors in a student's level of interest.
 A campus visit is the best indication.

 4. Learn more about AU's academic programs.
-During the late morning Academic Overview sessions, students get the low-down on one of five AU schools of their choice: the College of Arts and Sciences, the Kogod School of Business, the School of Communication, the School of International Service, and the School of Public Affairs.
-Interested in more than one school?
-Go to one school’s breakfast session and another school’s Academic Overview.
+During the Academic Overview sessions, students get the low-down on one of six AU schools of their choice: the College of Arts and Sciences, the Kogod School of Business, the School of Communication, the School of Education, the School of International Service, and the School of Public Affairs.

 5. Hear directly from current AU students about what it's really like to be an AU student - without your parents.
-Ask any question during this for-students-only session in the afternoon.
+Ask any question during the "Life as an Eagle" for-students-only session.

 10. It's free!
 There is no charge to participate.
 Even breakfast and lunch are free.